Communication with stakeholders

 - seeking feedback or interaction.

 Content is derived from across the AWRI’s research and extension projects, and delivered through a variety of different channels.
-The AWRI communicates directly with stakeholders via its eNews, eBulletins, webinars and social media, publishes the bi-monthly Technical Review and contributes regularly to other industry publications.
-Activities within this project complement the communication objectives of all AWRI staff – the details of presentations delivered and articles published by AWRI staff in 2014/2015 can be found in the Annual Report.
+The AWRI communicates directly with stakeholders via its eNews, eBulletins, webinars and social media; publishes the bi-monthly Technical Review; and contributes regularly to other industry publications.
+Activities within this project complement the communication objectives of all AWRI staff – the details of presentations delivered and articles published by AWRI staff in 2015/2016 can be found in the Annual Report.

 eBulletins and eNews

-Electronic delivery of information allows for timely and responsive communications with grape and wine industry personnel across Australia.
-The eBulletin format is used to send out alerts on emerging issues, agrochemical updates and notifications when Technical Review is published.
-Sixteen eBulletins were delivered during the year and are shown in Table 6.
-The eBulletin mailing list included more than 2,900 addresses by the end of the year.
+Electronic communications are an increasingly important mechanism to reach grape and wine industry producers across Australia.
+The eBulletin format is used to send out alerts on emerging issues, agrochemical updates and notifications about Technical Review and the webinar program.
+Eighteen eBulletins were delivered during the year and are shown in Table 5.
+The eBulletin mailing list included more than 3,370 addresses by the end of the year.

-The AWRI’s electronic newsletter, eNews, was distributed bi-monthly to an audience that has grown to 3,000 subscribers. eNews provides information on events, updates on research projects and a general snapshot of the AWRI’s activities.
-The distribution of eNews in alternate months to Technical Review means that information is communicated from the AWRI to stakeholders on at least a monthly basis.
+The AWRI’s electronic newsletter, eNews, was distributed bi-monthly to an audience that has grown to 3,627 subscribers.
+This publication provides an avenue to communicate about upcoming events, brief updates on research projects and a general snapshot of the AWRI’s activities.
+The distribution of eNews in alternate months to Technical Review means that stakeholders hear from the AWRI on at least a monthly basis.

-The AWRI’s Twitter following grew by more than 450 during 2014/2015 to 2,819.
-Twitter has a high uptake within the wine industry and has proven to be an excellent avenue for interacting with stakeholders at an informal level.
-The AWRI’s Facebook presence also grew during the year.
-While the AWRI’s audience on Facebook is significantly smaller than on Twitter, Facebook still works very well for sharing images and visual stories and gained good levels of interaction during the year.
+The AWRI’s Twitter following grew by more than 270 during 2015/2016 to 3,093.
+Twitter is a popular social media platform within the wine industry and can be an excellent forum for interacting with stakeholders on an informal basis.
+The AWRI’s Facebook presence also grew by more than 100 likes during the year.
+While the AWRI’s following on Facebook is much smaller than on Twitter, Facebook still works very well for sharing images and reaching a different audience.

-The AWRI webinar series continued during 2014/2015 with 22 webinar sessions and 342 participants.
+The AWRI webinar series continued during 2015/2016 with 23 webinar sessions and 446 participants.
 Approximately half of the webinars were presented by AWRI staff, with the remainder delivered by guest presenters from other research organisations and industry partners.
-Webinars provide a convenient and cost-effective way to reach industry practitioners across the country in a single session.
+Webinars provide a convenient format to reach industry practitioners across the country in a single session.
 Participants have the opportunity to speak with subject experts, ask questions and share experiences.
+Recordings of all webinars are available from the AWRI website.

-Technical Review publishes abstracts of current technical literature on grape and wine-related topics.
-It also includes research updates from staff of the AWRI, as well as information about AWRI events.
+Technical Review publishes abstracts of the latest grape and wine-related technical literature.
+It also includes technical articles from staff of the AWRI and information about AWRI events.
 Technical Review is published six times a year, and is available to grape and wine producers via the AWRI website or in hard copy.
-A total of 740 articles featured in the Technical Review Current Literature section were requested by and provided to readers during the year.
+A total of 749 articles featured in the Technical Review Current Literature section were requested by and provided to readers during the year.

-The AWRI contributes regular articles to every edition of the Wine and Viticulture Journal and the Australian & New Zealand Grapegrower & Winemaker, while also contributing other papers to these and other Australian and international industry journals.
-All papers authored by AWRI staff for non-peer-reviewed publications are edited by the AWRI Communication Manager.
+The AWRI contributes regular articles to every edition of the Wine and Viticulture Journal, WBM and Australian & New Zealand Grapegrower & Winemaker, while also contributing other papers to Australian and international industry journals.
+All articles authored by AWRI staff for non-peer-reviewed publications are edited by the AWRI Communication Manager.

 60th birthday commemorative publication

 The AWRI is regularly approached for comment regarding wine technical matters from national and international media.
 This provides an excellent opportunity to ensure accurate information is published, and to generate further opportunities to communicate with the AWRI’s stakeholders.
-Many requests from the media were handled during the year and six media releases were prepared and distributed (see Table 7).
+Many requests from the media were handled during the year and two media releases were prepared and distributed (Table 6).
+A media highlight for the year was the participation of two AWRI scientists in an episode of ABC Catalyst about the isolation of yeast from bottles of beer found during the excavation of a shipwreck.